* Condor eyes double-digit number of planes - source

-EasyJet is also interested in up to 40 planes, with slots in Berlin and Hamburg, Handelsblatt reported.
+EasyJet's interest in up to 40 planes, with slots in Berlin and Hamburg, was reported by Handelsblatt.
 The British budget carrier declined to comment.

 Meanwhile, Lufthansa's budget unit Eurowings seemed to be making an early attempt to attract any Air Berlin staff keen to find a new job while negotiations are still ongoing.

 Eurowings on Wednesday announced a recruitment drive, saying it was seeking around 200 pilots and 400 cabin crew qualified to fly and crew A320 planes.
 It did not specifically mention Air Berlin in the announcement on its website.